PG (Propylene Glycol) vs. VG (Vegetable Glycerin)

 Tips for PG/VG DIY E-Liquid

 The best way to find your PG/VG ‘sweet spot’ to experiment by making your own e-juice.
 It’s surprisingly easy to do, and very cost-effective.
-You can check this out in more detail in our beginners’ guide to DIY, but here are some things to be aware of:
+You can check this out in more detail in our DIY e-liquid guide, but here are some things to be aware of:

 - Steeping – If you make high VG juice, you might find this will take longer to steep.
 This is especially relevant to complex multi-flavour recipes.
 Single-flavour recipes using a high PG ratio will often take less time to steep, and sometimes be ready immediately.
 You can read more about this in our detailed guide to steeping e-juice.